Instructions Reference

 #Static Parameters

 XSLT 3.0 introduces static parameters with static="yes".
-These are evaluated at compile time, enabling conditional compilation.
+The processor evaluates these at compile time, which enables conditional compilation.

 <xsl:param name="debug" as="xs:boolean" select="false()" static="yes"/>